 Persuasive presentations are designed to change your audience's mind or to impart your viewpoint on them.
 Maybe you've had to give one of these presentations as part of a school presentation, designed to influence your classmates on a hot-button issue.

 There are many techniques to persuade an audience, ranging from connecting emotionally with the audience to presenting pure facts.
 Great presentations will contain a combination of all of these to appeal to a broad audience.

 Here's one idea for a persuasive conclusion: give the audience a key chart or graph that reinforces your idea.

 In the example below, let's pretend that the presentation would persuade an audience member to invest in our company.
-The growth shown in the chart would lead most investors to join our funding round.
+The key data statistics in a slide like below are ideal for this: